-The IDP is developed in terms of an IDP process plan that ensure that the IDP process complies with certain minimum quality standards, to ensure that proper coordination between and within the of spheres government is established and that communities are engaged during the preparation of the IDP.
+The IDP is developed in terms of an IDP process plan that ensure that the IDP process complies with certain minimum quality standards, to that ensure proper coordination between and within the of spheres government is established and that communities are engaged during the preparation of the IDP.
 The process plan is in effect a "plan to plan".

 According to Section 28(1) of the Municipal System Act, 32 of 2000 a municipal Council must adopt a process set out in writing to guide the planning, drafting and review of its integrated development plan.
 This Process Plan outlines the programme to be followed and provides detail on the issues specified in the Act.
-The Process plan will be tabled to Council with this draft IDP.
-The time schedule for IDP Public Participation Engagement Sessions were unanimously adopted by Council on 30 August 2021.
+The time schedule for IDP Public Participation Engagement Sessions were unanimously adopted by Council on 25 August 2021.
 The process plan is attached as annexure A and the time schedule as annexure B.